Chapter 7: Taproot Dual-Leaf Script Tree

 (Hash Script) (Bob Script)

-• Spending method: Script Path (using preimage “helloworld”)
+• Spending method: Script path (using the preimage “helloworld”)

 # Requires: import hashlib, and bitcoinutils Script, PrivateKey, get_taproot_address